 David E. Horn, Professor of Chemistry: organic chemistry

 Barton L. Houseman, Professor of Chemistry: physical chemistry

 Lisa Gulian, Chemistry Laboratory Coordinator

 By choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, chemistry students gain a global perspective that enhances their course of study.

-The Department strongly recommends that students who wish to study abroad for a semester and take core science courses do so at:
+The program strongly recommends that students who wish to study abroad for a semester and take core science courses do so at: